DN-debug/peux-os-sitebuild/src/pages/index.md

       and stability.

-      KDE is the recent additioon to the list, after getting huge number of communty-request.
+      KDE is the recent addition to the list, after getting a huge number of community-request.
 This project will improve with time.

       Please note that if you are using UnetBootin/Etcher, then the boot-process